6th Form Induction

 Sixth Form Induction Day 2017

 This is a brief summary of the information given to students on induction day.
-In addition a parent’s welcome evening will be held on Thursday 14th September at 6.45, there will be an opportunity to meet tutors and ask questions.
-We are in school until Friday 21st July so if there are any further questions to not hesitate to contact a member of the Sixth Form team.
+In addition a parent’s welcome evening will be held early in the Autumn term.
+There will be an opportunity to meet tutors and ask questions.
+If there are any further questions to not hesitate to contact a member of the Sixth Form team.

 All students have been allocated to a tutor group and we will display the tutor lists on Enrolment Day.

 6th-Form Enrollment Day - Tuesday 4th September 2018

 - You will be looked after by the Key Stage 4 team as you collect your results.

 - Mr Dusterhoft will be in attendance to deal with urgent enquiries only.

 - Requests to make changes to programmes of study will be dealt with on our Sixth Form Enrolment Day.